Brandtweary/autodebugger/README.md

 - `PYTEST_BASE_TEMP`: Base directory for test temporary directories (default: `/tmp`)

+## Logging System

+The autodebugger provides a logging system that integrates with pytest's output capture.
+This allows you to:
+- Log messages at different severity levels (DEBUG, INFO, WARNING, etc.)
+- Automatically show all logs for failed tests
+- Control log visibility based on pytest verbosity flags

+The logger has three visibility modes:
+- Default: Only WARNING and above are shown
+- Verbose (`-v`): INFO and above are shown
+- No Capture (`-s`): All messages are shown (disables output capture)

+For failed tests, all log messages are shown regardless of mode to help with debugging.

 ## Integration with pytest

 The autodebugger is fully compatible with pytest.
 All pytest arguments are passed through, including: